21 Jan 2020

 • ACT Wildlife: supporting to purchase specialist foods and accommodation facilities for animals in their care, conduct food drop and monitoring visits for wombats in fire-affected areas, conduct training for additional volunteers and continue to grow the capacity of the organisation to respond to future fires.

-• Bangalow Koalas: funding revegetation of native vegetation in northeast NSW to plant 3,500 tree seedlings to create habitat for koalas and other wildlife and establish critically endangered lowland subtropical rainforest.
+• Bangalow Koalas: funding revegetation of native vegetation in north east NSW to plant 3,500 tree seedlings to create habitat for koalas and other wildlife and establish critically endangered lowland subtropical rainforest.
 The trees will be planted between April and July.

 • Jali Local Aboriginal Council: supporting purchase of equipment for rangers to survey and assess the impact of fires on Ngunya Jargoon Indigenous Protected Area (IPA).
 The area covers over 1,114 hectares of Lower Richmond Valley (North Coast of NSW).
 WWF funding also allows for purchase of equipment for rangers to detect wildlife and record the presence of threatened species.